SanskrutiKulkarni/Faculty-Registration-Website/README.md

 This is a faculty registration website where faculty members can sign up, log in, provide their personal details, academic qualifications, and more.
 Upon completion of the registration process, a PDF containing all the details provided by the user is generated using TCPDF.
 The user can download this PDF, and a copy is stored on the server.
 Additionally, the website supports email verification for password recovery and auto-saving of incomplete details.

+####Note: To generate pdf at the end , you need tcpdf to be installed and placed inside the Project/DBMS_project directory

 ## Table of Contents

 - [Features](#key-features)